 Buy on TCG | Buy on Cardhoarder

-What’s Scavenging Ooze’s level of impact against ‘All-In’ decks?
+What’s Scavenging Ooze’s level of impact against ‘all-in’ graveyard decks?

 What’s Scavenging Ooze’s level of impact against combo decks?

-Ooze can only come online as early as turn 2 on the play if you open with a mana-producing creature like Noble Hierarch.
-On the draw and without a mana accelerate, Ooze is often just too slow against fast combo decks like Reanimator, Dredge and Storm.
+Scavenging Ooze can come online as early as turn two on the play if you open with a mana-producing creature like Noble Hierarch.
+However, on the draw, and especially without early acceleration, Ooze is often simply too slow to meaningfully interact with fast combo decks such as Oops or Dredge.

 Leyline of the Void